scp-2020-sept-cmpt-756/sfu-cmpt756.203/e-k8s/README.md

 * For Azure: Nothing to do--the external IPs should already be created.

-* For AWS: ???
+* For AWS: Nothing to do--the external IPs should already be created.

 * For GCP: ???

-Locate the extern IP address required to access the cluster by running:
+Locate the external IP address required to access the cluster by running:

 ~~~
 $ kubectl get -n istio-system svc/istio-ingressgateway
 ~~~

 The `EXTERNAL-IP` is the address to use.
+For Minikube and Azure, this will be an IP address like `52.228.115.161`, while for Amazon it will be a longer string such as `a608432bedf3c4f5ae7430d8c3a75ebc-412518752.us-west-2.elb.amazonaws.com`.

 ### 8. Visualize the cluster graph